google/chromiumide/README.md

 # Main Components

 - chromiumide: VSCode extension implementation.
-- scripts: Helper Python scripts the extension can make use of when the user has chromiumos checkout.
+- scripts (in ../../chromite/ide_tooling): Helper Python scripts the extension can make use of when the user has chromiumos checkout.